dreamgrove/dreamgrove/content/balance/uldir-talents/mythrax.md

 <b>Notes</b>

 Warrior of Elune syncs well with parts of the fight and allows for bursts of movement when needed.
 Fury of Elune is very strong for dealing with the boss add spawn and the stacked Visions of Madness.
+Save your first Incarnation for the boss add that spawns early into the fight.

 </center>